Note: please scroll down the page and click on 'Prices and Departures' for departure dates, cabin types and prices.

 Day 1: Largest town, biggest island

 You touch down in Longyearbyen, the administrative center of Spitsbergen, the largest island of the Svalbard archipelago.
 Enjoy strolling around this former mining town, whose parish church and Svalbard Museum make for fascinating attractions.
 Though the countryside appears stark, more than a hundred species of plant have been recorded in it.
 In the early evening the ship sails out of Isfjorden, where you might spot the first minke whale of your voyage.

-Depending on the weather, you could sail into Liefdefjorden and cruise within sight of the 5-kilometer-long (3.1 miles) face of the precipitous Monaco Glacier.
+Depending on the weather, you could sail into Liefdefjorden and cruise within sight of the 5-kilometer-long (3.1 miles) face of Monaco Glacier.
 The waters in front of this glacier are a favorite feeding spot for thousands of kittiwakes, and the base of the ice is a popular polar bear hunting ground.
-If ice conditions prevent sailing here early in the season, an alternate route along the west coast of Spitsbergen.
+If ice conditions prevent sailing here early in the season, we may use an alternate route along the west coast of Spitsbergen.
 Near the area of Texas Bar and Hornbaekpollen, there are also some great hikes.

 Forlandsundet, between the main island of Spitsbergen and the narrow Prins Karls Forland, is a place of great beauty and fascinating wildlife.
 Walruses sometimes haul out here, and seabirds can be found around Fuglehuken.
 You may also see walrus populations around Sarstangen and Poolepynten.
 Alternatively, we might sail into St. Johns Fjord or south to the mouth of Isfjorden, landing at Alkhornet.
 Seabirds nest on these cliffs, Arctic foxes search below for fallen eggs and chicks, and reindeer graze the sparse vegetation.
-You arrive in Longyearbyen later at night.
+We will arrive in Longyearbyen later that night.

 Day 8: There and back again